• Mar 4, 2025

 The IMRBPB issues the International MRB Process Standard (IMPS) as guidance to standardize the processes and procedures to be used by the regulatory authorities in the oversight and approval of scheduled maintenance requirements.

-The IMPS, written in compliance with the ICAO MRB requirements, defines the detailed procedures for developing scheduled maintenance requirements for larger aircraft (over 15,000 kg).
+The International MRB Process Standard (IMPS), written in compliance with the ICAO MRB requirements, defines the detailed procedures for developing scheduled maintenance requirements for larger aircraft (over 15,000 kg).
 Although recommended for larger aircraft, the MRB process may be applied to smaller aircraft if the applicant chooses to do so.

 Key Players in the MRB Process